iconify/documentation/documents/pages/icon-finder/packages/core/index.md

 router.home();
 ```

-For more examples of code, see `[class]APICore` class or `[class]Registry` class.
+For more examples of code, see `[class]IconFinderCore` class or `[class]Registry` class.

 ## Routes

-Every request and response has a route associated with it.
-Route is a simple object describing the current view.
+Every request and response has a route associated with it. `[type]PartialRoute` is a simple object describing the current view.

-For description of routes see [core/routes.md](./routes.md).
+For description of routes see [routes documentation](./routes.md).

 ## Views